- SAP co-opted the term machine learning without having done much work in the area because it was “hot.”

-This is categorized as ML, but the approach applied is ARIMA, which is a selection of options which include Exponential Smoothing, Seasonal Trend Decomposition, Trigonometric Box-Cox, Holt-Winters.
+SAP has a video (that is now taken down) that categorized an ML approach, but the approach applied is ARIMA, which is a selection of options that include Exponential Smoothing, Seasonal Trend Decomposition, Trigonometric Box-Cox, Holt-Winters.

 Someone should tell SAP that none of these methods is classified as a method of ML.
 They are traditional univariate statistical forecasting methods.
 ARIMA is primarily used as a univariate statistical approach (although it can be used for multivariate).
 But the video shows quite clearly that univariate analysis is being performed.
 ML is always multivariate.

-This video proposes ML as a way to automate intelligent decision making in a company.
+Another video, which is also taken down, proposes ML to automate intelligent decision making in a company.
 It sounds like artificial intelligence and makes it sound like ML works like Skynet from the movie the Terminator.
 But ML algorithms don’t work like this at all.
 They are highly specific and run by data scientists or analysts, and they must be set up and will address a narrow area.
 In the scenario outlined by the video, the company that purchased this software would not need people really outside of performing physical work, as SAP “Skynet” would be doing all the thinking.

 Repeating Claims Made in the Past That Never Occurred

 When visiting SAP accounts, none of the things described in this video are apparent.
 SAP has migrated its claims around “predictive analytics” to “machine learning” now that machine learning is hot and predictive analytics are not.
-In a few years, these same claims that are currently being used to sell machine learning software and projects will be migrated to whatever is the new term at that time.
+In a few years, these same claims currently being used to sell machine learning software and projects will be migrated to whatever is the new term.

 Fact-Checking on SAP’s Predictive Analytics Claims

-Interest, as tracked by Google Trends in Business Objects, has declined by a factor of 7.5 since before the SAP acquisition.
+As tracked by Google Trends in Business Objects, interest has declined by a factor of 7.5 since before the SAP acquisition.
 For a while, Business Objects was going to be ported to most of SAP’s accounts after the purchase, but now Business Objects is in a steep decline and is barely discussed on SAP projects.

-Then SAP Lumira was going to be the “Tableau killer,” but it has disappeared mostly from the market, although interest in the product is still there.
+Then SAP Lumira would be the “Tableau killer,” but it has disappeared mostly from the market, although interest in the product is still there.
 Still, it is declining.

 What Happened with HANA Predictive Analytics?

-- The analytics that came with HANA never panned out, and companies that use HANA for analytics primarily use it with the BW, which is as challenging to work with as it ever was before HANA was introduced.
+- The analytics that came with HANA never panned out.
+Companies that use HANA for analytics primarily use it with the BW, which is challenging to work with as it ever was before HANA was introduced.

 - In one part of the video, a hand swipes through various offerings in a “library” represented by cards.
-On the cards are linear regression, K nearest neighbor, K-means, C4.5 decision tree, and ABC classification.
+The cards are linear regression, K nearest neighbor, K-means, C4.5 decision tree, and ABC classification.
 K nearest neighbor is an ML classification algorithm.
-K-means is a clustering ML algorithm, C4.5 decision tree is an ML classification algorithm, ABC classification is classifying product based upon revenues and has nothing to do with with the other items on the list.
+K-means is a clustering ML algorithm, C4.5 decision tree is an ML classification algorithm.
+The ABC classification classifies products based upon revenues and has nothing to do with the other items on the list.

 SAP has a way of explaining things so that they are maximally confusing, and the boundaries between what the different items do are blurred.
 By listening to SAP, you know less about a subject than before you started.
 SAP’s statement regarding analytics does not describe the analytics application that sits on the database.
 This would be the same as saying one is running ERP with Oracle 12c or IBM DB2.
 Analytics and ERP systems are the application.
 You work in the application.
 The application sits on the database.

-What tool is being recommended to work with HANA, it seems like a tool called Predictive Analytics?
+What tool is being recommended to work with HANA?
+Does it seem like a tool called Predictive Analytics?
 That is what the screens shown in the video are?
 Does that product exist?
 It is 4.5 years since this video was published, and where is the SAP product Predictive Analytics?